superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 This hybrid approach captures both the semantic richness of embeddings and the direct match precision of keyword search, leading to improved relevance in retrieved documents.

 So far we've seen how careful preretrieval (data preparation, chunking, embedding, indexing) and retrieval (hybrid search) can help improve RAG retrieval results.
-What about after we've done our retrieval?
+What about _after_ we've done our retrieval?

 ## Post-retrieval

 ### Reranking

 Reranking lets us reassess the initial set of retrieved documents and refine the selection based on relevance and context.
-Reranking often employs more sophisticated or computationally intensive methods that would have been impractical in the initial retrieval because its dataset is larger (than our retrieved set).
-Reranking still takes time - you should always evaluate the performance of your system on your data with and without reranking to make sure the additional latency and cost of reranking are worth it.
+It often employs more sophisticated or computationally intensive methods that would have been impractical in the initial retrieval (because the initial dataset is larger than our retrieved set).
+Reranking still takes time - you should always evaluate the performance of your system on your data with _and_ without reranking to make sure the additional latency and cost of reranking are worth it.
 In our case, we rerank using a TransformersSimilarityRanker model.

 ```python
 from llama_index.core.postprocessor import SentenceTransformerRerank